There has been plenty of snark about the Meta rebrand.

 The comparisons to Altria and Alphabet are way off

 - Meta is meaningful

-Meta, on the other hand, is the best possible abbreviation of the hype train that is the metaverse.
-Coined by Neal Stephenson in his 1992 masterpiece Snowcrash, Wikipedia describes the metaverse as “a network of 3D virtual worlds focused on social connection.”
-That seems like a pretty good fit for the owner of the world’s most popular social networks and most popular VR platform.
+Meta, on the other hand, is short and meaningful in multiple languages.
+It is also the best abbreviation of metaverse, which Wikipedia describes as “a network of 3D virtual worlds focused on social connection.”
+That seems like a good name for the parent of the world’s most popular social networks and VR platform.

 It also didn’t make sense to continue associating the whole company with its most stagnant product.
 Instagram, WhatsApp and Quest (Oculus) are arguably more important to the future of the company.
 Whether or not the metaverse eventuates, Meta is a better parent company name than Facebook.
 Talking heads will continue talk, Zuck will continue to execute like Henry VIII.